plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 > *`https://rb.gy/ehec6` is similar enough to the `Https://rb.gy/ehec` in the manual decryption.*

-Trying to navigate to this URL gives a `301` status response, and redirects to Google:
+Noting that it may be best to do some general opsec before blindly opening sites referenced in malware IRL, the service returns a `301` status, redirecting us to Google

 ![Untitled](/img/lockpick_2_img/Untitled%2011.png)